sydlou8/Capstone1---Accounting-Ledger/README.md

 ## Report Screen Logic
 ### MTD
 This is the total money from the first day of the current _MONTH_ to the current day.
-For this, I will be using a
+For this, I will be using the LocalDateTime to filter the transaction description and then get the amounts to add together for an MTD Gross Total.
 ### Last Month
 I am assuming this is last month's total.
 ### YTD